python/devguide/internals/garbage-collector.rst

 * When representing data structures like graphs, it is very typical for them to have internal links to themselves.

 To correctly dispose of these objects once they become unreachable, they need to be identified first.
-Inside the function that identifies cycles, two doubly linked lists are maintained: one list contains all objects to be scanned, and the other will contain all objects "tentatively" unreachable.
+To understand how the algorithm works, let’s take the case of a circular linked list which has one link referenced by a variable ``A``, and one self-referencing object which is completely

-To understand how the algorithm works, let’s take the case of a circular linked list which has one link referenced by a variable ``A``, and one self-referencing object which is completely unreachable:
+unreachable:

 .. code-block:: python